 What I do know is that because Cyprus isn’t part of the Schengen, we could spend time there without going over our 90-day limit this fall (leaving us with 4 nights to spend in Rome, plus one just to be on the safe side, in case of COVID restrictions, delayed flights or unexpected panini accidents).

 Anyway, back to Cyprus.
 In general, Cyprus is a fascinating, divided country full of contrasts and oddities.
-Formerly British, Turkish and Greek, just to name their most recent political daddies, Cyprus is now an independent nation on the third-largest island in the Mediterranean.
+There are also fantastic beaches and the traditional food in Cyprus is truly outstanding.
+Big picture, Cyprus is formerly British, Turkish and Greek, just to name their most recent political daddies, Cyprus is now an independent nation on the third-largest island in the Mediterranean.
 It is tucked into a little corner basically equidistant from Europe, Africa and the Middle East.

 The British influence is obvious in everything from driving on the left side of the road (never my favourite, although the swapped signal lights and windshield wipers cause me the most trouble, which is at least just embarrassing rather than overly dangerous) to the numerous sports pubs showing Premier League matches to, well, all the British folks.